jaanga/jaanga.github.io/cookbook-html/templates/bloder/readme.md

 	* Or will this slow things down
 	* Note: Showdown has frequent updates
 * Add copyright notice
+* Add Code Edit View to this read me

 ### Big Picture